 Due to HIV, our community was forced to use a product that was untested as to its ability to stop the spread of this virus.
 Only one condom has ever been approved to prevent HIV through anal sex.
 With new developments in science and technology, changes in behavior should be expected.

-We now know that not only do our current crop of HIV anti-viral medications effectively treat this illness they are also known to prevent it directly and indirectly.
+We now know that not only do our current crop of HIV anti-viral medications effectively treat this illness, but they are also known to prevent it directly and indirectly.
 Those who are living with HIV and have achieved an undetectable viral load are unable to pass on the virus to their sexual partners.
-And PrEP and PEP are able to keep users from contracting HIV.
+And PrEP and PEP can keep users from contracting HIV.
 This information and what is called “condom fatigue” are the reasons we see less latex usage in our community.

 Recently a new form of PrEP (doxycycline) has been announced that helps prevent the infection and spread of gonorrhea and syphilis.

 If you prefer to use latex during anal sex, you must know how to properly place one on to increase your level of STD protection.
-You should also understand the limits of this product regarding the spread of bacterial infections.
+It would be best if you also understood the limits of this product regarding the spread of bacterial infections.

 Most likely, there will always be guys who choose to use condoms for anal sex, no matter the advances in science and technology.
 If you want to use them, with or without PrEP, you must make this clear in your communications on and offline.